Iramirez108/make-a-README/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-    We need to make a Generator to make a README
+    We need to make a Generator to make a README.

 ## Table of Contents
 * [Installation](#installation)